 The Group's leases effect on the financial position, financial performance and cash flows are as follows:

-A. Amounts recognized in the balance sheet
+- A. Amounts recognized in the balance sheet - a.

-a.
 Right-of-use assets

+The carrying amount of right-of-use assets

 Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)